-For a full working example of direct instantiation please look at the Instantiate JMS Objects Directly example under the JMS section of the examples.
+For a full working example of direct instantiation please look at the "Instantiate JMS Objects Directly" example under the JMS section of the examples.
+See the Examples section for more info.

 Here's our simple example, rewritten to not use JNDI at all: